How do warehouses charge storage?

-What is industry standard for billing storage?
+What is the industry standard for billing storage?

 Some things people like to complain about.

 The next comment some people will argue, “Why can it not be a month from when it arrives?”
 First off not every month is the same length, is that 28 or 31 days from when it arrived?
-Second, it would more than triple the office workload running storage billing everyday, vs invoicing everyone once a month.
+Second, it would more than triple the office workload running storage billing every day versus invoicing everyone once a month.
 If we took your advice, I guarantee your monthly storage bill would be higher to cover the extra office overhead costs to do what you are recommending.
 Everyone likes simple billing and less work; what you are recommending is considered complicated billing and more work.

 Summary